Code-Institute-Submissions/Irish-Music-Vault/README.md

 4. Python 3.8.1

 # Features
-1. A separate home page ( login_home.html ) for logged in users which displays a different set of albums...
+1. A home page with information about the site as well as two rows of images, one for top rated albums and the other for most recent uploads.

 # Testing
 When setting up the flask app in the app.py file, debug was set to true in the app.run method within the 'if __name__ == "__main__":' statement, which is used to instruct the application on which parameters to run flask on by use of enviornment variables.
 This is a development procedure that will present a Jinja error screen if there is a bug within a piece of code, and will point me to where in the code the error exists.
 This was set to false before submission of the project.

+All testing of the site was conducted on both the deployed Heroku site and opening the development version on Gitpod.

 ## Manual Testing Of Each Section Of The Site
 ### BASE.HTML